matlab-deep-learning/llms-with-matlab/doc/functions/ollamaChat.md

 Set the `SystemPrompt` property during construction using the `systemPrompt` input argument.

 **Example**: `"You are a helpful assistant who provides answers to user queries in iambic pentameter."`

+### `FunctionNames` — Names of OpenAI functions to call during output generation

+string array

+This property is read\-only.

+Names of the custom functions specified in the `ToolChoice` name\-value argument.

 ### `Model` — Model name